UK Parliamentary elections (general elections)

 • be a British, Irish or qualifying Commonwealth citizen

-• be resident at an address in the UK (or a UK citizen living abroad who has been registered to vote in the UK in the last 15 years)
+• be resident at an address in the UK (or a UK citizen living abroad who is registered as an overseas elector)

 • not be legally excluded from voting